naacl-org/naacl-hlt-2015/index.md

 These are just the most important dates, there is another page that lists [all the important dates](dates.html).

-- Workshop proposal submissions: Oct 18, 2014
 - Long and short paper submissions: Dec 4, 2014
 - Tutorial proposal submissions: Jan 9, 2015
+- Student paper submissions: Feb 12, 2015
 - Demo submissions: Feb 13, 2015

 ## [News](all-news.html)